i05nagai/memorandum/language/english_speaking.md

     * I don't see the point
     * What the point of Facebook?
 I don't get it
     * What's the point of studying math in school anyway?
 No one ever uses it in real life
+* worth
+    * All his hard work was made worth it when he saw his book in print
     * It's worth
         * I live only a short walk from here, so it's not worth taking a taxi
         * Our flight was very early in the morning, so it wasn't worth going to bed
         * What was the film like?
 Was it worth seeing?
         * Thieves broke into the house, but didn't take anything.
 There was nothing worth stealing.
+        * It's worth finding them
 * corner
     * Once the police had cornered her in the basement, she gave herself up
     * it's a powerful car, but it doesn't corer well
 * find
     * Actually, I find Marriam's views far too progressionist
     * I've just found a ten-pound note in my pocket
-    * Has he found miself a place to live yet?
+    * Has he found himself a place to live yet?
     * She was found uncounscious and bleeding
     * The study found that men who were married lived longer than those who were not
     * Do you think they'll ever find a way of bringing peace to the region?